-In the kitchen, I think the number one problem with working with sugar is that it crystallizes, especially when you don’t want it to, like when you are making quick caramel sauces or buttery salted caramel recipes.
+In the kitchen, I think the number one problem with working with sugar is that it crystallizes, especially when you don’t want it to, like when you are making quick caramel sauces, buttery salted caramel sauce, or soft and chewy sea salt caramels.
 Fortunately, there are tricks that you can do so that your caramels and sauces don’t turn gritty.

 What is sugar?

 In baking, the most common form of sugar we use in the kitchen is granulated sugar.
 People often assume that granulated sugar is glucose, but it’s not.
 Glucose, along with fructose, are actually the building blocks that make up each molecule of sucrose that is granulated sugar.
 Brown sugar, like white sugar, is also mostly sucrose.
 It’s important to note that in sucrose, glucose and fructose are chemically bonded.

 Invert sugars such as honey, corn syrup, and glucose